jbcdfm/ControlAugment/README.md

 Data augmentation is a key regularization technique in deep learning, yet most approaches rely on fixed or predefined policies.
 Ctrl-A introduces a closed-loop control mechanism that adjusts augmentation parameters online based on training feedback.

 Key ideas:
-- Augmentation strengths are individually adapted during training
+- The relative operation response (ROR) is used to determine relevant augmentation strength for each individual operation.
-- Control signals are derived from training dynamics (e.g., loss behavior)
+- A control feedback signal is derived from training dynamics (training loss versus validation loss behavior)
-- The method balances optimization and regularization automatically
+- The strength of data augmentation is actively adjusted as training progresses to prevent model overfitting.

 <img src="figures/CtrlA_principle.png" alt="Ctrl-A Overview" width="700"/>
 *Figure 1: Illustration of the Ctrl-A setup.*